The Marketing Plan Section of the Business Plan

 So think first of the message that you want to send to your targeted audience.
 Then look at these promotion possibilities and decide which to emphasize in your marketing plan:

 Advertising - The best approach to advertising is to think of it in terms of media and which media will be most effective in reaching your target market.
 Then you can make decisions about how much of your annual advertising budget you're going to spend on each medium.

-What percentage of your annual advertising budget will you invest in each of the following:
+What percentage of your annual advertising budget will you invest in applicable methods of advertising, such as:

 Include not only the cost of the advertising but your projections about how much business the advertising will bring in.